-The continuing El Niño weather phenomenon led to record rainfall and flooding beginning April 27, 2024 and continuing through mid-May in Rio Grande do Sul, a state in southern Brazil.
+Record rainfall and flooding occurred in late April through mid-May in Rio Grande do Sul, a state in southern Brazil.
 Warm water in the Pacific Ocean, affected by El Niño, and very high temperatures in the South Atlantic Ocean contributed to humidity and increased the amount of rainfall.
-While flood waters have receded in some areas, the impacts continue,

-From the end of April to mid-May, the area received rainfall three times higher than the usual year-to-date average.
-On May 15, Reuters reported that some parts of the state had received more than 25 inches of rain in May.
+The area received three times the average year-to-date rainfall in a two-week period, and Reuters reported that some parts of the state had received more than 25 inches of rain in May.

 Located on the Guaiba River, Porto Alegre, the state’s capital, is usually a bustling city home to 1.3 million people.
-The airport remains closed and will likely not reopen in 2024.
-Many roads remained damaged well into June, reducing access for residents to essential supplies such as food, water and gas.
+The airport closed for five months, and with any roads damaged well into June, residents faced reduced access to essential supplies such as food, water and gas.

-These stunning photo essays from The Washington Post and New York Times highlight the immense destruction caused by the flooding.
-Needs will be high for years to come.
+These stunning photo essays from The Washington Post and the New York Times highlight the immense destruction caused by the flooding.

 (Photo: Rio Grande do Sul’s security forces work tirelessly to rescue people from flooding in Porto Alegre, May 3, 2024.
 Credit: Governo do Rio Grande do Sul via X)

-One of several major flooding events in Brazil in recent years, the 2024 floods emphasize the need for early warnings for all and a better response to El Niño, La Niña, and other weather patterns and climate change impacts.
+The 2024 floods emphasized the need for early warnings for all and a better response to El Niño, La Niña, and other weather patterns and climate change impacts.

 Following the floods in Brazil in 2022, Reuters reported the flooding “[underlines] a lack of urban planning in low-income neighborhoods throughout much of Brazil, where shantytowns are often built on hillsides prone to collapse.
 The destruction also comes as scientists begin to question whether abnormal rain cycles in Latin America’s largest nation could be a result of climate change.”